hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 Consequences: Brain Drain
 --------------------------

+_"This is one of the fundamental problems with companies: success hides problems.
+It happens to a lot of us in our personal lives with our health.
+When we're healthy, there may be a lot of things that are bad for us, but our health lets us get away with doing stuff that's bad for us.
+Then years later, the logic of that time doesn't hold up."_ — [Ed Catmull](https://youtu.be/k2h2lvhzMDc?t=801)

+It is better to fix problems early, rather than waiting until it is too late.
 * **Researchers are leaving SIGGRAPH when they can publish in vision**.
 Some of the most significant image synthesis work in the past several years is from SIGGRAPH researchers publishing at vision conferences.
 Examples include [neural rerendering in the wild](https://moustafameshry.github.io/neural_rerendering_in_the_wild/), [NeRF](http://www.matthewtancik.com/nerf) (presumably), [StyleGAN](https://github.com/NVlabs/stylegan), [pix2pix](https://phillipi.github.io/pix2pix/), [CycleGAN](https://junyanz.github.io/CycleGAN/), [Face2Face](http://www.niessnerlab.org/projects/thies2016face.html), and [PointNet](http://stanford.edu/~rqi/pointnet/).
 * Trend: SIGGRAPH will become a boutique venue for high-quality papers on geometry, physics, visual interaction, and a few other topics.
 As each of these topics become more intertwined with learning/vision techniques, they will migrate to the vision conferences, as has already been happening with rendering and geometry.
 * While activity in adjacent communities is skyrocketing—e.g., vision, HCI, robotics—SIGGRAPH is flat.
 Flat isn’t bad, but it’s a warning sign.